DataDog/integrations-core/docs/dev/create_a_tile.md

 {{< img src="developers/marketplace/marketplace-tile-example.png" alt="Example Marketplace tile" style="width:30%" >}}

 * For any offerings that **do not use** the Datadog Agent—including API-based integrations, professional services listings, and software licenses—you will only need to create a tile and submit the tile-related files in order to publish your offering.
 This is called a _tile-only-listing_.
-Tile-ony listings apply in situations where Datadog does not host any of the code associated with the API-based integrations, and the supported offering types do not require any code.
+Tile-ony listings apply in situations where Datadog does not host any of the code associated with the API-based integrations, and the other supported offering types do not require any code.

 * For **Agent-based integrations**, however, you will need to create a tile, and additionally, submit all of your integration-related code (as well as your tile-related files) in one pull request.
 For more information, see [Create an Agent-based integration][27].